kganesh-tech/AuthForge/README.md

 • Added invalid API key handling
 • Connected the Grint project with AuthForge using the generated API key
 • Successfully verified the Grint → AuthForge connection

+##  Day 27- client users dislayed on the users section of the client project
+- Connected the AuthForge Users dashboard with the backend.
+- Implemented project-specific user retrieval.
+- Displayed registered users dynamically in the Users table.
+- Fixed the frontend user-rendering issues.
+- Made the **Total Users** count dynamic.
+- Tested the complete flow from Grint → AuthForge → user storage → Users dashboard.
+- Continued fixing and stabilizing the existing V3 functionality.

  ## Upcoming Features: